Donald Trump Allegedly Declassified ‘Secret’ Intel Suggesting Russia Probe Was To Help Hillary Clinton

 Still, Steele previously suggested he did not want the Russia dossier to go public.
 In a statement released during a court appearance linked to a failed lawsuit against Steele, the investigator claimed he was unaware at the time of the document’s publication that reporters were in possession of a copy.
 According to Steele, he would have stopped the document from being released to the public if he could.

-According to TIME, Mueller’s report found multiple instances of Trump’s campaign in contact with Russia despite no finding evidence of conspiracy.
+According to TIME, Mueller’s report found multiple instances of Trump’s campaign in contact with Russia, despite not finding sufficient evidence to establish conspiracy.

 “But while Mueller may not have found any evidence that Trump associates conspired with Russia to interfere in the election, they nonetheless had a lot of contact with Russians leading up to Election Day.”